-D. Transfer Students from Other Law Schools

-- 1. The Associate Dean for Academic Affairs shall review all transfer applications and determine the terms upon which transfer should be conditioned.
+- D. Transfer Students from Other Law Schools - 1.
+The Associate Dean for Academic Affairs shall review all transfer applications and determine the terms upon which transfer should be conditioned.
 Because of the nature of the curriculum with the sequencing of Lawyering Skills courses, the integration of skills and substantive courses, the requirement for foundational courses, and the perspective from which courses are taught, transferring students should not expect all previous credits to transfer.
 In making the determination of transfer credits, the Associate Dean will compare the following criteria of each course proposed for transfer with the comparable Liberty University School of Law course: syllabus, course description, grade earned, credit hours earned, skills taught, as well as the accreditation status of the law school. - 2.
-No more than 30 academic credits shall be accepted for transfer.

-All courses required for graduation must be successfully completed at the law school, except for comparable courses successfully completed by a transfer student.

-- 4. The law school will transfer credit only for courses in which the grade received was a "C" or its numerical equivalent (2.00), or higher.
+No more than 30 academic credits shall be accepted for transfer. - 3.
+All courses required for graduation must be successfully completed at the law school, except for comparable courses successfully completed by a transfer student. - 4.
+The law school will transfer credit only for courses in which the grade received was a "C" or its numerical equivalent (2.00), or higher.
 A student whose cumulative grade point average is below 2.00 at the other law school will not be eligible for admission to the law school as a transfer student. - 5.
-The law school will report all grades for which credit is transferred as "P" for the purpose of computing academic averages.

-E. Visiting at Other Law Schools

-- 1. The Associate Dean for Academic Affairs may approve the petition of a student requesting visiting student privileges at an ABA-approved school or program if the petitioner's cumulative grade point average at the law school is 2.00 or higher, and if either: - a.
+The law school will report all grades for which credit is transferred as "P" for the purpose of computing academic averages. - E. Visiting at Other Law Schools - 1.
+The Associate Dean for Academic Affairs may approve the petition of a student requesting visiting student privileges at an ABA-approved school or program if the petitioner's cumulative grade point average at the law school is 2.00 or higher, and if either: - a.
 The petitioner has a special interest in a defined subject matter, and the law school will not be able to offer such courses during the petitioner's period of attendance at the law school; or - b.
-The petitioner shows that hardship, such as compelling medical or employment circumstances, will result if visiting status is not granted. - 2.
-In all circumstances, the petitioner must receive pre-approval of the courses to be taken at the other law school and provide the course description for each course.
-Proportionate residency credit will be granted to students on visiting status.
-No more than 30 credit hours will be transferred.
-No more than 4 credit hours may be transferred from a summer semester Study Abroad program. - 3.
-The law school will transfer credit only for courses in which the grade received is equal to or higher than the grade point average required for graduation at the other law school. - 4.
-The law school will report all grades for which credit is transferred as "P" for the purpose of computing academic averages.
+The petitioner shows that hardship, such as compelling medical or employment circumstances, will result if visiting status is not granted.